jkrosby51/Remote-Control-Tripod/README.md

   - Allowed for full range in rotation and camera aim
   - Removed the ability for depth and range for camera position
   - Much simpler design
+- Final Design: Polar Arm
+  Much more simple to build and design compared to articulate arm, the added depth would not make enough of a difference for longer ranged shots which the project is designed for.
+The first design is also less portable and uses more material to build.
 ### Materials
-- Arduino Uno w/ prototyping shield
+- Arduino Uno w/ prototyping shield|| ~$36
-- IR Remote and IR Reciever
+- IR Remote and IR Reciever        || ~$12.50
-- 3x 180 Servo
+- 3x 180 Servo                     || ~$2 per servo
+- Acrylic sheets for laser cutting || ~$4 to $9 per square foot
+- Plastic for 3D printing          || ~$15 to $25 per kilogram
 ### Proof of Concept
 Controlling LEDs with IR Remote & Reciever